storming0x/ystarter-foundry-kit/README.md

 # Yearn Starter Kit

-**All code in this repository is meant for instructional purposes only is not audited or considered safe for production.**
+**All code in this repository is meant for instructional purposes only.
+Is not audited or considered safe for production.**

 ## What you'll find here

 - Basic example Solidity Smart Contracts for integrating with Yearn Vaults.
+Both V2 and ERC4626 interfaces.

 - ERC4626 adapter to wrap yearn vaults.

-- Examples to integrate yearn vaults with V2 and ERC4626 interfaces.

 - Sample test suite. ([`tests`](src/test/))